JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 - The computation graph is created and differentiated during every computation, which might be costly.
 In most deep learning applications, this overhead is negligible in comparison to time of needed to perform the operations itself (`ReverseDiff.jl` allows to compile the tape).
 - Since computation graph is dynamic, it cannot be optimized as the static graph, the same holds for the memory allocations.

+A more complete example which allow to train feed-forward neural network on GPU can be found [here](ffnn.jl).

 !!! info
     The difference between tracking and graph-based AD systems is conceptually similar to interpreted and compiled programming languages.
 Tracking AD systems interpret the time while computing the gradient, while graph-based AD systems compile the computation of the gradient.

 ## ChainRules
 From our discussions about AD systems so far we see that while the basic, *engine*, part is relatively straightforward, it devil is in writing the rules prescribing the computation of gradients.
 These rules are needed for every system whether it is graph based, tracking, or Wengert list based.
 ForwardDiff also needs a rule system, but rules are a bit different (as they are pushing the gradient forward rather than pulling it back).
 It is obviously a waste of effort for each AD system to have its own set of rules.
-Therefore the community (initiated by Lyndon White backed by [Invenia](https://github.com/invenia)) have started to work on a unified system to express differentiation rules, such that they can be shared between systems.
+Therefore the community (initiated by Catherine Frames White backed by [Invenia](https://github.com/invenia)) have started to work on a unified system to express differentiation rules, such that they can be shared between systems.
 So far, they are supported by `Zygote.jl`, `Nabla.jl`, `ReverseDiff.jl` and `Diffractor.jl`, suggesting that the unification approach is working.

 The definition of reverse diff rules follows the idea we have nailed above (we refer readers interested in forward diff rules [to official documentation](https://juliadiff.org/ChainRulesCore.jl)).